RTI-Zone

 Rotation controller features :

-The dome controller is meant to be used on dome like Nexdome, Explora Dome, any dome that can me moved by a good stepper motor, assuming you get the track and the cogwheeel or gear from the manufacturer.
-In all case, make sure to get a motor with a good torque and a gearbox on it (default Ratio is 15.3:1 on the NEMA 23 motor used by Nexdome).
-If your dome is on the heavy side, I would recommend something in the 9 to 12 Nm torque with a 16:1 gearbox on it, powered at 24V or 48V with 4 to 8 Amps (this usually requires the use of larger NEMA 34 motors and gearbox).
-When chosing a motor and gearbox make sure the output shaft can be used on the gear you'll get.
-The NexDome and ExploraDome gear (or cogwheeel) have a 12mm shaft hole (aka bore) on their hub.
-A lot of gearbox come with a 14mm and 16mm shaft so some adaptation might be required (enlarging the hole with a drill press)
+The dome controller is meant to be used on dome like Nexdome, Explora Dome, any dome that can me moved by a good stepper motor, assuming you get the track and the cogwheel or gear from the manufacturer.
+In all case, make sure to get a motor with a good torque and a gearbox on it.
+If your dome is on the heavy side, I would recommend something in the 9 to 12 Nm torque with at least a 15:1 gearbox on it, powered at 24V or 48V with 4 to 8 Amps (this usually requires the use of larger NEMA 34 motors and gearbox).
+When choosing a motor and gearbox make sure the output shaft can be used on the gear you'll get.
+The NexDome and Explora Dome gear (or cogwheel) have a 12mm shaft hole (aka bore) on their hub.
+A lot of gearbox come with a 14mm and 16mm shaft so some adaptation might be required (enlarging the hole with a drill press, changing the gear hub)

 As more people test this on their own dome and get new ways of getting a track and motor on them I'll build a list of motor, gear, track vendors ...